mwambajoakim/alx-system_engineering-devops/0x07-networking_basics/README.md

 ## 04 - This Bash script displays listening ports:
 - That only shows listening sockets
 - That shows the PID and name of the program to which each socket belongs

+## 05 - This Bash script pings an IP address passed as an argument.
+- Accepts a string as an argument
+- Displays `Usage: 5-is_the_host_on_the_network {IP_ADDRESS}` if no argument passed
+- Ping the IP 5 times